Tshekedi Khama

 Tshekedi Khama (17 September 1905 – 10 June 1959) was the regent-king of the Bamangwato tribe in 1926 after the death of Sekgoma II.

 Background

 Tshekedi Khama was born in Serowe, the son of Khama III, known as Khama the Great, by his fourth wife Semane Setlhoko.
 He was educated in Serowe, then at Lovedale, a Church of Scotland school in Cape Province.
 In 1923 he enrolled in the South African Native College in Fort Hare.

-Tshekedi was named heir by his father over his son Sekgoma II, with whom he had quarrelled, although Khama set aside the decision in 1916 when he reconciled with Sekgoma.
+Khama III named his son Tshekedi as heir to the throne, passing over another son, Sekgoma II, with whom he had quarreled.
+Khama set aside the decision in 1916 when he reconciled with Sekgoma.
 On the death of Khama III in 1923 Sekgoma II succeeded as king, but his reign was ended by his early death in 1925.
 Sekgoma's heir, Seretse Khama, was still a minor, and Tshekedi was named regent for the duration of Seretse's minority.
 A regency council was named to assist during Tshekedi's absence at the Native College.